SinghAman1/Indian-temples/README.md

 # Indian Temples web app
-A web app where an user can see famous temples in India .Add new temples delete and review them.
+A web app where an user can see famous temples in India .Add new temples ,add reviews.

 ## A user can

-1.register himself on the app
+1.register himself on the app   <br/>
-2.view temples
+2.view temples. <br/>
-3.add reviews
+3.add reviews   <br/>

 ## An Owner of a temple can

-1.view and edit his temple.
+1.view and edit his temple <br/>
-2.Delete temples made by him.
+2.Delete temples made by him <br/>
-3.add new images
+3.add new images <br/>

-View live App
+## View live App
 Hosted at https://desolate-savannah-29894.herokuapp.com/

 ## Tech Stack Used